 We are here to help you enjoy your scientific exploration.
 Please read these FAQs before contacting us.
 If your question still has not been answered, send us an email at firstname.lastname@example.org.
 For first time user of VitroGel system, please click to read the “first-time user note” to ensure optimal results.

 All of our hydrogel products are ready-to-use and high concentration.
 Tuning the hydrogel is by diluting with our VitroGel Dilution Solution.

 - VitroGel® 3D is a pure and unmodified hydrogel which allows the maximum flexibility to manipulate the 3D cell culture environment for different needs.
 The unmodified hydrogel matrix structure is good for cell spheroid formation, suspension cells or cells require low cell-matrix interactions.

 - VitroGel RGD-PLUS is modified with a high concentration of RGD cell adhesive peptide, promoting the cell attachment and cell-matrix interactions during the 3D cell culture.
-This hydrogel system has 3X RGD peptide compared to regular VitroGel 3D-RGD, which maintain a high level of integrin binding activities even after hydrogel dilution.
+This hydrogel system has 3X RGD peptide than VitroGel 3D-RGD, which maintains a high level of integrin binding activities even after hydrogel dilution.